Even with an amazing procurement team, bad things can still happen.

 Data is your friend.
 Today, you’ve got more of it than ever.

 Think of data as a crystal ball.
-By analyzing all the trends that have happened in the past from a variety of data points, you can obtain a much clearer picture of your business reality.
+By analysing all the trends that have happened in the past from a variety of data points, you can obtain a much clearer picture of your business reality.

 You can use this information to predict what is likely to occur in the future based upon the information you have.